 On the other hand social media can offer many benefits to society such as platform for our voices to be heard and the power to bring together voices of concern about particular issues.

-At Create, we were interested to find out if it really does affect our subjective well-being and conducted our own (very small) experiment.
+At Create, being a specialist digital content agency, we were interested to find out if it really does affect our subjective well-being and conducted our own (very small) experiment.
 Our two participants, Jasmine (22) and Anna (29) are both avid users of various social platforms and were keen to find out how they’d feel if they were completely disconnected for one week.

 How often do you log onto Facebook, Instagram, Snapchat or Twitter on a daily basis?